Architecture

 CLI and API

 The CLI and API components form the frontend of the system, providing a consistent interface for users and applications to interact with the platform.
-This design:
+The API currently lives in the agent, and will be extracted into a separate component in the future.
+CLI can operate on your local machine, or on a node in your CI/CD system.

 Metastructure